Medically reviewed by Drugs.com. Last updated on Mar 31, 2021.

 Pituitary tumors are abnormal growths that develop in your pituitary gland.
-Some pituitary tumors result in too many of the hormones that regulate important functions of your body.
+Some pituitary tumors result in too much of the hormones that regulate important functions of your body.
 Some pituitary tumors can cause your pituitary gland to produce lower levels of hormones.

 Most pituitary tumors are noncancerous (benign) growths (adenomas).
 Adenomas remain in your pituitary gland or surrounding tissues and don't spread to other parts of your body.